Gbury/dolmen/doc/tuto.md

 ## Parsing a single language

-Let's say you want a parser for a specifis language, for instance TPTP.
+Let's say you want a parser for a specific language, for instance TPTP.
 The ```Tptp``` module provides the functor to generate tptp parsers.
 It provides a functor of the following type: